-During fiscal year 2021, unless budget authority and funding is provided for a contract to perform the financial audit (see page 13), OA will complete the audit of the RRB's fiscal year 2020 financial statements and begin its audit of the agency's fiscal year 2021 financial statements.
-OA contracts with a consulting actuary for technical assistance in auditing the RRB's Statement of Social Insurance.
+During fiscal year 2022, unless budget authority and funding is provided for a contract to perform the financial audit (see page 12), OA will complete the audit of the RRB's fiscal year 2021 financial statements and begin its audit of the agency's fiscal year 2022 financial statements.
+OA contracts with a consulting actuary for technical assistance in auditing the RRB's Statement of Social Insurance and the Statement of Changes in Social Insurance Amounts.
 In addition to the mandated annual evaluation of information security, OA also conducts audits of individual computer application systems that are required to support the annual FISMA evaluation.
-OA work in this area is targeted toward the identification and elimination of security deficiencies and system vulnerabilities, including controls over sensitive personally identifiable information.
-Finally, OA will begin its required Peer Review of another federal OIG Office of Audit and will undergo a peer review of its functions.
+OA's work in this area is targeted toward the identification and elimination of security deficiencies and system vulnerabilities, including controls over sensitive personally identifiable information.

-In fiscal year 2019, OA expects to complete 16 reports, 6 of which address mandated requirements and most of which are completed under Generally Accepted Government Auditing Standards.
-To date in fiscal year 2019, OA has issued 79 recommendations for improvement to the agency and reviewed and accepted agency requests to close 23 prior audit recommendations.
-In addition, in fiscal year 2019, OA reported that the RRB is noncompliant with the Improper Payments Elimination and Recovery Act (IPERA) for the Railroad Medicare program and needs to improve accuracy and completeness of improper payment reporting.
-OA also reported that improvements are needed for internal controls for financial operations.
+In fiscal year 2020, OA expects to complete 8 reports, 5 of which address mandated requirements and most of which are completed under Generally Accepted Government Auditing Standards.
+To date in fiscal year 2020, OA has issued 55 recommendations for improvement to the agency and reviewed and accepted agency requests to close 75 prior audit recommendations.
+In addition, in fiscal year 2020, OA reported that the RRB is noncompliant with the Improper Payments Elimination and Recovery Act for the Railroad Medicare program and that its payment integrity reporting was incomplete and inaccurate.
+OA also reported that the RRB needs to improve its performance in reducing Railroad Medicare improper payments.
+Improvements are also needed in RRB internal controls for Digital Accountability and Transparency Act of 2014.
 OA also reported on continuing, systemic weaknesses in RRB's information technology security program.